 Tier 2 projects – which are emerging industrial areas in surrounding provinces, will aim to encourage foreign investment by offering more affordable lease rates and a greater supply of vacant property, but more investment in infrastructure and transportation network ties will be needed if these new provinces are to expand.

-For Vietnam, the highly effective pandemic response to both outbreaks, a robust and growing middle class, stable business environment, labor force, infrastructure spending, corporate income tax incentives, and recent FTAs, are all contributory factors to claiming post pandemic opportunities.
+For Vietnam, the highly effective pandemic response to both outbreaks, a robust and growing middle class, stable business environment, labour force, infrastructure spending, corporate income tax incentives, and recent FTAs, are all contributory factors to claiming post-pandemic opportunities.